rick001/unsplash-image-fetcher/readme.txt

 Fetches images from Unsplash based on post titles, converts them to PNG, and sets them as featured images automatically.

 == Description ==
-**Unsplash Image Fetcher** is a simple yet powerful WordPress plugin that automates the process of setting featured images for your posts.
+**Image Fetcher for Unsplash** is a simple yet powerful WordPress plugin that automates the process of setting featured images for your posts.
 It fetches a relevant image from [Unsplash](https://unsplash.com) based on your post title, converts it to PNG, and sets it as the featured image.
 Save time and enhance your posts with beautiful, high-quality images effortlessly.

 **Third-Party Service:**
 This plugin relies on the Unsplash API to fetch images.
 When you use this plugin, it sends the post title to the Unsplash API to retrieve a relevant image.
 You can learn more about Unsplash by visiting [Unsplash](https://unsplash.com).